scott-fryxell/scott-fryxell.github.io/content/articles/apple-home-screen-monopoly.md

 ---
 date: 2023-02-16
 img: Scott_Fryxell_Wednesday, January 25 at 1_35 PM.svg
-description: The devil is in the details when it comes to remedies from monopolys
+description: The devil is in the details when it comes to remedies from monopoly stifling a marketplace
 ---

 # Apple home screen monopoly